 You may also love this collection of gluten free recipes for picky eaters!

-Things kids can learn:
+Things kids can learn in the kitchen:

 - Measuring - Use measuring cups, teaspoons, etc., and show them how to level these when measuring dry ingredients so that their recipes always turn out great!